SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Evaluation

 \subsection{Black-box $\rightarrow$ Data Poisoning (Label-Flipping)}

-This attack simulates a training-time scenario where the attacker tampers with the dataset by flipping the labels of certain samples while keeping their features unchanged.
-The goal is to degrade model accuracy by misleading the training process.
-We implemented a 50\% untargeted label-flipping attack on QMLP models using both angle and amplitude encodings under noiseless conditions.
-For angle encoding, we evaluated 2, 5, and 10 layer circuits; for amplitude encoding, 2, 10, and 50 layer circuits.
-Angle encoding is more resource intensive than amplitude encoding, which made it infeasible to implement 50-layer models with angle encoding.
-All models are trained in noiseless conditions and tested under both noiseless and depolarizing noise ($p=0.01$), as shown in Table ~\ref{tab:label-flipping_ratio}.
-Inspired by classical machine learning defenses, we adopt \emph{label smoothing}~\cite{Szegedy2015RethinkingTI} with a smoothing factor of $\alpha = 0.2$, to mitigate the impact of label-flipping attacks by reducing the model’s overconfidence in corrupted labels.
-Figure~\ref{fig:Label-Flipping} illustrates the test performance of QMLP models under noiseless conditions across epochs, comparing results with and without label smoothing.
+This attack models a training-time setting in which an adversary flips sample labels while leaving features unchanged, with the goal of degrading model accuracy.
+We implement a 50\% untargeted label-flipping attack on QMLP models with angle and amplitude encodings under noiseless training.
+For angle encoding, we evaluate 2-, 5-, and 10-layer circuits; for amplitude encoding, 2-, 10-, and 50-layer circuits, since 50-layer angle-encoded models are computationally infeasible.
+All models are trained noiselessly and tested under both noiseless and depolarizing noise (\(p=0.01\)), as reported in Table~\ref{tab:label-flipping_ratio}.
+To mitigate the attack, we adopt \emph{label smoothing}~\cite{Szegedy2015RethinkingTI} with \(\alpha=0.2\), which reduces overconfidence in corrupted labels.
+Figure~\ref{fig:Label-Flipping} shows test performance under noiseless conditions, with and without label smoothing.